MLPs: What They Are & The Best 3 MLPsApr 09, 2021

 MLP's are a business venture that exists in the form of a publicly traded limited partnership.
 They combine the tax benefits of a private partnership—profits are taxed only when investors receive distributions—with the liquidity of a publicly-traded company.
 MLPs are situated to take advantage of cash flow, as they are required to distribute all available cash to investors.

-To maintain their elite status, MLP's are required to have 90% of their income realized from the exploration, production, or transportation of natural resources or real estate.
-The major takeaway from this is that because of the tax status, investors are not taxed when receiving dividends.
-The earnings are tax-deferred until you sell your share and at which point it gets taxed at a lower capital gains rate.
+To maintain their elite status, MLP's are required to have 90% of their qualifying income realized from the exploration, production, or transportation of natural resources or real estate.
+The major takeaway from this is that because of the tax purposes, investors are not taxed when receiving dividends.
+The earnings are tax-deferred until you sell your share and at which point it gets taxed at a lower capital gain rate.

-While everyone today is enamored with swing trading, what most do not realize is that on these trades you get taxed at your normal income tax rate.
-Therefore short term trades become even more risky as you need significant gains to beat out the lower tax rates for long term investors!
+While everyone today is enamored with swing trading, what most do not realize is that on these trades, you pay taxes at your normal income tax rate.
+Therefore short-term trades become riskier as you need a much higher yield to beat out the lower federal income tax rates for long-term investors!